 - Host meetings, community events, or hang out at the ACSJL.
 Our building is open to the public and can be used free of charge for social justice related work!
 Please reference our social justice rubric below to evaluate wether your project and needs fits with our mission and use the ACSJL Support Form to request use of the space.

 - Request a facilitation of one or more of the ACSJL’s offered workshops for your organization.
+You can learn more about the workshops we offer at our ACSJL Workshops Webpage.

 In addition, Kalamazoo College Students, Staff, and Faculty can: